 I am one of those individuals in the world who is incredibly sensitive to the abundance of synthetic chemicals in our environment.
 In order to maintain a modicum of health, I keep a green home and eat almost exclusively organically.
-I cannot find organic gluten free oats, organic almond meal, or organic sorghum flour (found briefly at a local GF bakery and then they closed so no longer available), so those are some of the most prominent exceptions.

 My family eats an omnivorous diet, though I do make vegetarian and vegan items which I will tag as such.
 Most of my posts will be gluten free recipes, though I do still cook with gluten for the rest of my family even though I can’t eat it.
 I prefer to use local, seasonal produce bought at organic farm stands and the farmers’ markets in Austin, Texas.
 I don’t like using store-bought mixes or prepackaged foods both because I react to so many things and because they take the challenge and art out of cooking for me.